 The Pioneer Fund was approved by Synod in October 2008 with the sole purpose to support churches envisioned with a pioneer project costing in excess of £250,000.
 In March 2013, Synod meeting amended the normal minimum project cost to £100,000.
 The money in this fund comes from part of the proceeds of sales of redundant buildings which are not Listed.

-The Pioneer St Neots Fund and Pioneer Ipswich Fund are sub-funds of the work of the Pioneer Fund set aside to support five year project in the specific areas.
+The Pioneer St Neots Fund is a sub-fund of the work of the Pioneer Fund set aside to support a five year project in the St Neots area.

-18. Disposition of Funds as at 31 December 2018 (continued)
+18. Disposition of Funds as at 31 December 2019 (continued)